b2slab/imbalance_pcm_benchmark/README.md

 ## Structure

 - Functions are defined in the src/ folder (.py files)
 - The workflow of the analysis is applied through Jupyter Notebooks in the scripts/ folder.
-ORDEN?
 The files are preceded by a number that indicates the chronological order of their execution.
 - Intermediate and final results are generated into the folder data/.